Tearth/InElonWeTrust/README.md

 </h1>

 <p align="center" style="font-style: italic">
 Requires Manage Messages permission to do pagination properly.
-It will work without it but it won't be that fun.
+It will work without (but won't be that fun).
 </p>

 # Prefixes
-There is a few methods to call bot command (space between prefix and command is allowed):
+There are a few methods to call bot command (space between prefix and command is allowed):
   * e!command
   * elon!command